 Will –“So many of our DREAMS at first seem Impossible, then they seem improbable, and then when we summon the will, they soon become Inevitable.” – Christopher Reeve

-Even the world’s most inspirational speakers are not exempt from performance anxiety.
-The difference is they know exactly why they are speaking, what they hope to achieve and why it’s important for them and their audience.
-Will gives them the ability to focus and concentrate on their message at the exclusion of all other distractions.
-If you’re shallow, uncertain or hesitant on why you’re speaking and what you have to offer then you’ll be very easily distracted.
+Even the world’s most inspirational speakers are not exempt from public speaking anxiety.
+The difference is they know exactly why they are speaking.
+They have a clear intention and why it’s important for their audience to hear their message.
+Will, (the ability to focus and concentrate on your message at the exclusion of all other distractions) is the key to success.
+If you’re shallow, uncertain or hesitant on why you’re speaking and what you have to offer, you’ll be very easily distracted.

-Focus on the difference you can make for your audience and ask yourself what you think they would dearly love you to focus and concentrate on when presenting to them?
+Focus on the difference you can make for your audience.
+Ask yourself what you think they would dearly love you to focus and concentrate on when presenting to them?

 Cast your mind back to that time when you managed to ride your bicycle without stabilizers, pass your driving test or plucked up the courage for your first kiss.
-As you do so give yourself credit for the countless things you have achieved so far and recognise how much of it was achieved through the power of your will and focus.
+As you do so, give yourself credit for the countless things you have achieved so far.
+Recognise how much of it was achieved through the power of your own personal will and focus.

 Memory – “Memory is the diary that we all carry about with us” – Oscar Wilde

-Often when we have a goal, a dream, or an aspiration and we put our best foot forward one of the menaces that can hold us back is our memory.
-We remember the last time we failed or when things didn’t go so well or how badly we felt or all of the problems, all of the obstacles we faced.
+Often, when we have a goal, a dream, or an aspiration, one of the menaces that can hold us back is our memory.
+We remember the last time we failed or when things didn’t go so well or how badly we felt.
+We remember all of the problems and all of the obstacles we faced.
 Such memories can all too easily become a curse when we are called on to present.

 The secret is to use our memories to our advantage and to change our emotional state to a positively charged and empowering one.
-We’ve all had many great memories and I’m certain that many of them don’t relate to public speaking.
-We can however choose to recall the times we felt at our best, confident, excited, happy, and unstoppable.
+We’ve all had many great memories.
+Choose to recall the times you felt at at your best, confident, excited, happy, and unstoppable.

-As we do so, consciously, those memories become a powerful force in helping us to dispel the nerves to enable us to speak with confidence and authenticity.
+As you do so, consciously, those memories become a powerful force in helping you to dispel the nerves.
+Our positive memories can enable us to speak with confidence and authenticity.

-What is it that you choose to remember whilst you prepare for and then make your presentation and do those memories help you or hinder you?
+What is it that you choose to remember whilst you prepare for and then make your presentation.
+Do those memories help you or hinder you?

-Ask yourself what you really want your audience to remember from your presentation and do whatever it takes to make sure they do.
+Ask yourself what you really want your audience to remember from your presentation.
+Do whatever it takes to make sure they do.